Building Enabling Microfluidics Devices:

 Focus at this conference on development platforms and technologies for microfluidics device development and steps involved in design, testing and production of microfluidics devices across a number of applications areas.

-We focus on LOAC device production technologies, novel designs/technologies for manufacture, as well as the key application areas for LOAC from research to diagnostics as well as 3D-bioprinting and the convergence of microfluidics technologies with biofabrication and 3D-printing as well as deployment of microfluidics technologies in point-of-care testing and MPS (microphysiological systems, organs-on-chips).
+We focus on LOAC device production technologies, novel designs/technologies for manufacture, as well as the key application areas for LOAC from research to diagnostics as well as 3D-bioprinting and the convergence of microfluidics technologies with biofabrication and 3D-printing as well as deployment of microfluidics technologies.

 Running alongside the conference will be an exhibition covering the latest technological advances and associated products and services from leading solution providers within this field and offers an excellent venue for business development, marketing and sales opportunities.